julienrull/ghoul/README.md

 ## Templating

-Ghoul came with its own templating system on top of GO template.
-You can define layouts that will wrap the rendered template.
+The library includes its own templating system built on top of Go templates.
+You can define layouts that wrap around the rendered templates.

 ```go
     var server = router.NewServer()